 The Storage services runs as a daemon on the machine that has the backup device (such as a tape drive).

 The Catalog services are comprised of the software programs responsible for maintaining the file indexes and volume databases for all files backed up.
 The Catalog services permit the system administrator or user to quickly locate and restore any desired file.
 The Catalog services sets Bareos apart from simple backup programs like tar and bru, because the catalog maintains a record of all Volumes used, all Jobs run, and all Files saved, permitting efficient restoration and Volume management.
-Bareos currently supports three different databases, MySQL, PostgreSQL, and SQLite, one of which must be chosen when building Bareos.
+Bareos supports PostgreSQL.

-To perform a successful save or restore, the following four daemons must be configured and running: the Director daemon, the File daemon, the Storage daemon, and the Catalog service (MySQL, PostgreSQL or SQLite).
+To perform a successful save or restore, the following four daemons must be configured and running: the Director daemon, the File daemon, the Storage daemon, and the PostgreSQL server for the Catalog service.